edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 <br/>
 ## Conclusion
-The purpose of this project was to develop a quick and comprehensive method for understanding the diversity and landscape of breast cancer research.
-This was due to the "cold-start" problem for people without prior knowledge of the field or of other subfields.
+The purpose of this project was to develop a method for quickly understanding the diversity and landscape of breast cancer research.
+This was due to the "cold-start" problem: people without prior knowledge of the field do not know the medical terms to begin researching more deeply.

-On top of generating a comprehensive set of key medical terms, this method also enables us to observe distributions and trends in a research field.

 In breast cancer research, I found that conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
 Triple Negative Breast Cancer is a topic that has emerged in the last two decades.